 3. Follow up with email

-To really ensure that your Facebook ads are lasting, make sure that you follow up any conversions that they’ve engendered with an email of thanks.
+To really ensure that your Facebook ads are lasting, make sure that you follow up any conversions that they’ve engendered with an email marketing message of thanks.
 And then again with any special offers that you have in the future.
 And then to alert them to any new blog posts that you write.
 Keep going, once you’ve got them, you’ve got them.

 Is your Facebook advertising campaign a success or scare story?
 Let us know in the comments below.